 Maintain relative humidity between 25 percent and 55 percent.

-Contractor to carefully coordinate delivery scheduling with Direct Vendor to avoid premature delivery and potential damage to casework on project site.
-Contractor will be responsible for inspection of casework upon receipt and shall report any damage to Direct Vendor, in writing, immediately.
+Coordinate delivery scheduling with Direct Vendor to avoid premature delivery and potential damage to casework on project site.

-Contractor will be responsible to take an inventory of casework hardware and accessories provided by Direct Vendor and shall report any missing item to Direct Vendor, in writing, immediately.
+Take an inventory of casework hardware and accessories provided by Direct Vendor and report any missing item to Direct Vendor, in writing, immediately.

-Contractor shall be responsible to properly store the keys in a safe place and hand them over to Contracting Officer immediately upon completion of installation works and obtain a receipt.
+Properly store the keys in a safe place and hand them over to Contracting Officer’s Representative immediately upon completion of installation and obtain a receipt.
 Keys shall not be duplicated.

-Certain casework items have been manufactured with additional weight installed (for safety reasons) and may require special equipment and handling during unloading.
-Contractor shall contact Direct Vendor prior to receipt of shipment to insure adequate jobsite facilities for receiving and unloading casework.
+Certain casework items have been manufactured with additional weight installed and may require special equipment and handling during unloading.
+Contact Direct Vendor prior to receipt of shipment to insure adequate jobsite facilities for receiving and unloading casework.

 PRODUCTS